Mark Salvatore Pitifer, a Waterloo school district guidance counselor is looking to rebuild the community as Geneva’s mayor.

 For Pitifer, he is filled with the most pride when harking back to his time at Hobart College, a graduate from the Class of 1982 and his anomalous arrival to the Colleges.

-After graduating 223rd out of 260 while attending FLCC, Pitifer traveled to the Colleges’ campus to run on their track and he then encountered the famed Coach David J. Urick, who inspired him to eventually attend Hobart College as a student athlete.
+After graduating 223rd out of 260 at Geneva High School, he attended FLCC and Pitifer traveled to the Colleges’ campus to run on their track where he then encountered the famed Coach David J. Urick, who inspired him to eventually attend Hobart College as a student athlete.